 Being a creator has been a healing balm throughout my life.
 I truly believe that all acts of creative expression can be a powerful way to heal, reconnect with ourselves and our communities.
 We can intentionally dive deep into creative endeavors that help us to heal or get deeper in touch with ourselves and we can also play lightly, just enjoying the gift of imagination and flow that often happens when we create.
 I do not think it matters what we do except that we honor our very human need for creative expression and that we keep the channel open.

 When I began glass fusing years ago, I was obsessed with making glass framed glass mirrors.
 I made hundreds of them.
 Healing, positive mirrors that had affirming words, quotes and designs made with the intention to encourage a gentle voice that honors the self with love and acceptance.
 My degree is psychology fused together with my artwork.
 I healed myself in many ways by making those mirrors and as I evolved so has my artwork and my desire to teach my passion.
 I wanted to create and offer a fun and safe space for others to explore their imagination and self expression through art.
 Fast forward about 20 years and here I am a traveling art teacher/teaching artist...living the dream.
 HaHa!
-Teaching, creating- always searching for ways to find that balance to fit it all in!
+Teaching and Creating- always searching for ways to find that balance to fit it all in!

 Engaging in any creative process can often be healing and transformative.
 My hope is that 'we' all are able to tap into the magic of expressive arts to help heal ourselves and our world-That there is opportunity and space for that exploration.
 I feel deeply that there is not enough emphasis on the healing nature of creative expression in our society.
-I think this is a missing link, or a starved need and desire in many of our communities, but it is essential to healing the current landscape of our time- We need more art- in schools, in the workplace, in our parks....!
+I think this is a missing link, or a starved need and desire in many of our communities, but it is an essential piece to healing the current landscape of our time- We need more art- in schools, in the workplace, in our parks....!
 More avenues for expression in all its forms.
 Meaningful, intentional, expressive, honest - not always pretty, sometimes mysterious - this process of making something that comes from within our spirits is a treasure and gift.
-We can be moved greatly by what others express and nature in all its wondrous glory can also give us this gift of healing and connection.
+We can also be moved greatly by what others express and nature in all its wondrous glory, can also give us this gift of healing and connection.
 So much potential with the simple act of pen to paper, a dance, a mindful walk in the woods, a sculpture, a collage, a simple scribble...bypassing overthinking and judgment- getting to the heart- maybe there is a release, more acceptance, tolerance or forgiveness- maybe just a little more inner space or maybe something came and went or a solution found....so many benefits to allowing ourselves to be in a creative flow.

 From the Heart to Head and Back Again with Love for Spirit - Spiral into Yourself and Bloom!